Las Baulas National Marine Park

 ATMs: No; the nearest ATM is in Huacas, Tamarindo and Reserva Conchal

 Gas stations: Yes, one in Huacas 20 min away and another one in Villa Real about 23 min away.

 Cell Phone Reception: Reliable

 Nearest medical facilities: There is a private clinic next to Kike’s Place.
-There are medical clinics and Ebais in Tamarindo and Villa Real (25 min from the park), the nearest hospital is in Nicoya which is about 1½ hours away.
+There are private and state medical clinics in Tamarindo and Villa Real (25 min from the park).
+The nearest hospital is in Nicoya which is about 1½ hours away.